hashgraph/stablecoin-studio/contracts/README.md

    - `KYC.sol`: abstract contract implementing the *grantKyc* and *revokeKyc* operations to grant or revoke KYC flag to a Hedera account for the stable coin.
    - `Pausable.sol`: abstract contract implementing the *pause* and *unpause* operations (if a token is paused, nobody will be able to operate with it until the token is unpaused).
    - `Rescatable.sol`: abstract contract implementing the *rescue* and *rescueHBAR* operation (transfers tokens and HBAR, respectively, from the treasury account being the stable coin's smart contract to another account).
    - `Reserve.sol`: abstract contract implementing the reserve for the stable coin (checking against the current reserve before minting, changing the reserve data feed, etc...).
+The Reserve contract allows the option to update the reserve address to 0.0.0 (zero address) to disable the actual address.
    - `RoleManagement.sol`: abstract contract implementing the *grantRoles* and *revokeRoles* operations (granting and revoking multiple roles to/from multiple accounts in one single transaction).
    - `Roles.sol`: contains the definition of the roles that can be assigned for every stable coin.
    - `Supplieradmin.sol`: abstract contract implementing all the *cash-in* role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).